Tutor One Child. Change Two Lives.

 Volunteers commit to deliver 60 free lessons to a qualified Augustine student.
 This is typically two lessons per week during the school year.
 In addition, it takes approximately two hours of lesson planning per week.

 Augustine tutors receive a preliminary fifty-hour training and practicum targeted to meet the needs of beginning readers.
-Classes meet Tuesday-Friday the first two weeks of September from 8:30-4:30 each day.
+Classes meet August 28-Sept 1st and resuming on September 5th-8th, from 8:30-4:30 each day.

 An optional four-day advanced training is offered after the completion of the first year of tutoring.
 The advanced training prepares tutors to meet the reading needs of students in grades 3-12.